abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 > **Also, see the [migration guide](https://github.com/abpframework/abp/blob/dev/docs/en/UI/Angular/Migration-Guide-v3.md) for Angular UI**.

+## Known Issues

+* 3.0.0 version has a problem with tiered architecture.
+See [this issue](https://github.com/abpframework/abp/pull/4562) to fix it for your application until we release the v3.0.1.

 ## About the Next Versions

 We will continue to release a new minor/feature version in every two weeks.
 So, the next expected release date is **2020-07-16** for the version **3.1**.